UNINETTSigma2/documentation/faq/migration2saga.md

 **Exercise 1:** Play around with `module avail` to identify all packages built with the Intel compiler.

 **Exercise 2:** Try `module avail NETCDF` and `module avail netCDF` on both Saga and Abel and compare the differences.

 You may notice that the `name/version` identifiers for modules on Saga differ from other systems, particularly when you're used to the module system on Abel.
-On Saga (and Fram) the *version*
-(part following the `/`) decodes both the version of the software package and the tool chain (decodes a compiler version and supporting libraries) used to build the package.
+On Saga (and Fram) the *version* (the part following the `/`) decodes both the version of the software package and the tool chain (decodes a compiler version and supporting libraries) used to build the package.
 The structure of these identifiers is the same on Saga and Fram.
 While the modules system on Abel is following a similar concept (`name/version`) as identifier, the *tool chain* part usually contains only a brief keyword for the compiler being used.
-As an example,

 ## Project accounts and compute hour usage

 The commands `projects` and `cost` work in the same manner as on Fram and Abel.
 The former lists all *project* accounts (don't confuse with your user account) you have access to.
 The latter provides details about allocated, used, running,